Ideadrops/edudrops/README.md

 - LOGINS
 - "Classes" or organisations - for students
 - Upload capabilities for admin (teacher)
-	-   PDF, WORD, EXCEL, TXT in browser support.
+	-   PDF, WORD, EXCEL, TXT, ETC in browser support.

 contact
 ========